ChrisMuir/Zillow/README.md

 Software Requirements/Info
 ---------------------
 - This code was written using [Python 3.5](https://www.python.org/downloads/).
-- Scraping is done with [Selenium v3.0.1](http://www.seleniumhq.org/download/).
+- This code was written using [Selenium v3.0.2](http://www.seleniumhq.org/download/).
 - The Selenium package requires a webdriver program.
 This code was written using [Chromedriver v2.25](https://sites.google.com/a/chromium.org/chromedriver/downloads).